-Part of our role as a provider of affordable housing on the Eastside is to use our platform, guided by our mission, vision and values, to educate ourselves and others about racial injustice; so we can engage in anti-racist work to support equitable outcomes for the black lives at our communities and everywhere.
+Part of our role as a provider of affordable housing on the Eastside is to use our platform, guided by our mission, vision and values, to educate ourselves and others about injustice so we can work to support equitable outcomes for marginalized groups in our communities and everywhere.

 In King County…

 Median Black and Hispanic households find fewer areas affordable to them in King County.
 Cost burden is unevenly distributed among King County residents.
 This results in black people experiencing homelessness, housing instability, evictions, and intergenerational poverty at a much higher rate.

 Our commitment to practicing allyship cannot be only in response to tragic events – we must remain committed to this work when the world is not watching.
 That is when the real work begins.